 From black sand beaches, bald eagles roaming like pigeons and eclectic spits...
 Homer is unforgeable!
 Here are my favorite things to do in Homer Alaska.

-I am so excited to be starting my series on my recent Alaska trip today.
-It’s taken me a little longer than I wanted to put these together because I broke my elbow right after we came back and I couldn’t type well or edit pictures for a long time… but I hope these posts are worth the wait.
+I am so excited to be starting my series on my recent Alaska trip today starting with the top things to do in Homer Alaska.
 I love sharing travel posts for so many reasons, but one of the biggest is to bring you guys along for the journey.
-I know what a blessing it is to be able to travel and I hope to at least share these little corners of the world with you through pictures if you can’t go.
+I know what a blessing it is to be able to travel and I hope to at least share these little corners of the world with you through pictures if you can't go.
 I also know that some of you love to travel as much as I do and hope this will serve as a travel guide or inspiration for you.

 If you are just joining me I went to Alaska for a week in July.
 The Hubs has an Aunt and Uncle who live in Anchorage so the trip was for sightseeing and visiting family.
 The Hubs parents and my brother-in-law Justin also came along.
 I decided to divide my trip up into three posts...
 Homer, Valdez, and Anchorage.
 Today I'm starting with Things to Do in Homer Alaska!

 - The Journey to Valdez...
 Ferry Rides, Midnight Sunsets and Glaciers

 - Things to Do & Eat in and Around Alaska